maticnetwork/whitepaper/README.md

 More details of the PoS checkpoint layers will be given in a later version of the Whitepaper.

-### Delegate Layer {#bplay}
+### Block Producer Layer {#bplay}

-At the base layer, The Matic Network has Delegate nodes chosen by the Stakers of the PoS layer through voting for every checkpointing interval.
-These Delegates will be required to have Proof of Solvency.
-These Delegates will also run the Matic Deposit bridge.
+At the base layer, The Matic Network has Block Producer nodes chosen by the Stakers of the PoS layer through voting for every checkpointing interval.
+These Block Producers will be required to have Proof of Solvency.
+These Block Producers will also run the Matic Deposit bridge.

-Delegates accept transactions through the Matic VM and are expected to create a block every 1 second.
+Block Producers accept transactions through the Matic VM and are expected to create a block every ~1 second.

 More technical and code level details of the Block Producer layer will be added in a later version of the whitepaper.

 ### Matic Virtual Machine {#vm}

-The Matic Network uses a standard EVM based state machine, which is run by the Delegate nodes to generate blocks.
+The Matic Network uses a standard EVM based state machine, which is run by the Block Producer nodes to generate blocks.
 Using the EVM allows the Matic Network to be able to build and deploy protocols such as ERC protocols as well as other protocols like Kyber Network, ZRX etc.

 The beauty of the Matic Network architecture is that since it uses an EVM-compatible state machine, it becomes very easy to port DApps and smart contracts running on the Ethereum blockchain to the Matic Network.
 The Matic Development Team intends to support generalized state transitions on the Matic Network, and this architecture provides a smooth foundation to build upon.